bluerock-io/BRiCk/rocq-tc-db-info/README.md

 rocq-tc-db-info
 ====================
+The rocq-tc-db-info package provides tools for analyzing hint databases, especially for optimization purposes.

+Currently, it provides:
-The rocq-tc-db-info package provides a vernacular command to report transparent terms in hint (typeclass) patterns.
+- a vernacular command to report transparent terms in hint/typeclass patterns.

 Motivation
 =============